awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2073.md

 +  Certain cases of subquery materialization could cause a server exit\.
 These queries now produce an error suggesting that materialization be disabled\. \(Bug \#26402045\)
 +  Queries with many left joins were slow if join buffering was used \(for example, using the block nested loop algorithm\)\. \(Bug \#18898433, Bug \#72854\)
 +  The optimizer skipped the second column in a composite index when executing an inner join with a `LIKE` clause against the second column\. \(Bug \#28086754\)

+## Comparison with Aurora MySQL version 1<a name="AuroraMySQL.Updates.2073.Compare56"></a>

+The following Amazon Aurora MySQL features are supported in Aurora MySQL Version 1 \(compatible with MySQL 5\.6\), but these features are currently not supported in Aurora MySQL Version 2 \(compatible with MySQL 5\.7\)\.
++ Asynchronous key prefetch \(AKP\)\.
+For more information, see [Working with asynchronous key prefetch in Amazon Aurora](AuroraMySQL.BestPractices.md#Aurora.BestPractices.AKP)\.
++ Hash joins\.
+For more information, see [Working with hash joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
++ Native functions for synchronously invoking AWS Lambda functions\.
+For more information, see [Invoking a Lambda function with an Aurora MySQL native function](AuroraMySQL.Integrating.Lambda.md#AuroraMySQL.Integrating.NativeLambda)\.
++ Scan batching\.
+For more information, see [Aurora MySQL database engine updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.
++ Migrating data from MySQL using an Amazon S3 bucket\.
+For more information, see [Migrating data from MySQL by using an Amazon S3 bucket](AuroraMySQL.Migrating.ExtMySQL.md#AuroraMySQL.Migrating.ExtMySQL.S3)\.

+## MySQL 5\.7 compatibility<a name="AuroraMySQL.Updates.2073.Compatibility"></a>

+This Aurora MySQL version is wire\-compatible with MySQL 5\.7 and includes features such as JSON support, spatial indexes, and generated columns\.
+Aurora MySQL uses a native implementation of spatial indexing using z\-order curves to deliver >20x better write performance and >10x better read performance than MySQL 5\.7 for spatial datasets\.

+This Aurora MySQL version does not currently support the following MySQL 5\.7 features:
++ Group replication plugin
++ Increased page size
++ InnoDB buffer pool loading at startup
++ InnoDB full\-text parser plugin
++ Multisource replication
++ Online buffer pool resizing
++ Password validation plugin
++ Query rewrite plugins
++ Replication filtering
++ The `CREATE TABLESPACE` SQL statement